The Record

 Why the letter never reaches our servers

-The key architectural decision: the most sensitive content — the letter, the screening results — never touches our database.
+The key architectural decision: the most sensitive content — the letter itself — never touches our database.

 Your browser holds the letter inside the open tab itself.
 When you close that tab, the letter is gone.
 Not "marked for deletion" — gone.
 Refreshing the tab keeps it; closing it does not.